 You can add other things to your bath salts too.
 I like throwing some dried lavender flowers into my custom bath salts.
 It makes the home made bath salts feel more luxurious.
 Other possible additions are jojoba oil or sweet almond oil.
 About 1 tablespoon of these oils per batch is all you will want.
 You will also need a container large enough to mix and store your bath salts in.
 I found a cute enameled pot that I store my bath salts in.

-You can use all different proportions for your bath salts.
+There are a bunch of different scented bath salts recipes out there.
+You can use all different proportions of the materials for your bath salts.
 One common custom bath salt blend is 3 parts epsom salts, 6 parts ‘other’ salt, 1 part baking soda and about 20 – 30 drops of essential oils.
 I’ve seen some recipes online that call for coloring in bath salts.
 I would shy away from adding coloring unless it was food safe.
 Even then, go gently with the color unless you want a matching tub.
 Another thing that I would not add to bath salts are citrus oils or peels.
 Lemon seems to be commonly used in bath salt recipes online, but lemon essential oil can cause sun sensitivity in skin or even hair bleaching.
 I would definitely not add lemon to scented bath salts.

 I personally find this blend too ‘salty’.
-I like to use 5 parts epsom salt and 1 part baking soda.
+In my favorite scented bath salts recipe, I like to use 5 parts epsom salt and 1 part baking soda.
 Most people these days are magnesium deficient, and I like to boost my magnesium intake however I can.
 I usually add 20 drops lavender and 10 drops chamomile to this for the relaxing blend.
 For the sinus care blend, I add 7 drops each of the eucalyptus, peppermint, lavender and rosemary.
 I add about half a cup of dried lavender flowers each time I make a batch of bath salts.
 Add all of the ingredients together and stir well.